JessebotX/PythonWeatherApp/README.md

 # JessebotX/Weather App <!-- omit in toc -->
-A GUI desktop application to check the current, daily and weekly weather forecast.
+A GUI desktop application to check the current weather forecast.

-Made with Python programming language and the built-in Tkinter library
+Made with Python programming language and the built-in Tkinter library.

 ## Contents <!-- omit in toc -->
 - [Install](#install)